avikde/avikde.github.io/_posts/2024-12-22-template-based-design-robobee.md

 While there have been numerous projects where I've utilized reduced-order models for control, this is the first published one where I've been able to use them for optimizing robot design.
 It is also applied to a fairly complex system, the [RoboBee](https://en.wikipedia.org/wiki/RoboBee), justifying the effort expended into developing numerical methods for design.

+The overall system architecture of the system is captured in the following diagram:

 ![Idea](/images/tbd_idea.png){: width="800" }

+The idea

 ![Objective](/images/tbd_objective.png){: width="600" }